George Washington Educational Campus: Sports

+Football

 In 1988, the George Washington Trojans football team won the 1988 City "B" Division Championship.
-They defeated Tilden High School in the championship game.
 On November 23, 2008, the squad defeated Far Rockaway High School (Queens), 20–14, in an overtime finish at the Midwood Athletic Complex in Brooklyn.
 The victory earned GW the 2008 PSAL Cup Championship, their first football title since 1988.

-Far Rock beat GW 38–8 in the season opener.
-It was their only loss of the season.
-The Trojans won their next nine games, holding their last four opponents to a total of 21 points.
-That included defeating previously unbeaten South Bronx HS, 24–8, to earn the trip to the championship game.
+Baseball

-Baseball coach Steve Mandl won three championships in 27 years.
-He was suspended by the PSAL for 16 months for "recruiting violations" and was reinstated to his job thereafter; the case prompted questions about how the PSAL handles charges brought without witnesses or evidence.
+Baseball coach Steve Mandl won three championships in 27 years, and 26 division titles, and among his former players is Manny Ramirez.
+He was suspended by the PSAL for 16 months for an alleged recruiting violation alleged by a rival coach.
+However, in a reversal by the New York City Education Department, he was reinstated to his job thereafter, paid his back pay, and his suspension was expunged from his record.
+The case prompted questions about how the PSAL handles charges brought without witnesses or evidence.
 According to The New York Times, "The Mandl case offers another perspective: the possibility that petty, meritless charges can get traction and turn the disciplinary process itself into a form of punishment long before a verdict has been reached."